Convert 173 Centimeters To Feet

 A Deeper Dive into the Calculation: Dimensional Analysis

 The method above employs a simple proportion.
-However, a more robust and conceptually clear approach is using dimensional analysis.
+That said, a more reliable and conceptually clear approach is using dimensional analysis.
 Dimensional analysis ensures that units cancel correctly, preventing errors.
-Let's rework the conversion using this method:

 1. Start with the given value: 173 centimeters